AdobeDocs/release-notes.en/current.md

 <!-- ![Banner](assets/release-notes-header.png) -->

-[Experience League](https://experienceleague.adobe.com/#home) helps you learn about Experience Cloud and Adobe enterprise applications.
-For the best experience, sign in and customize your search across our free library of resources.
+[Experience League](https://experienceleague.adobe.com/#home) is your library of resources that can help you learn about Experience Cloud and Adobe enterprise applications.
+Sign in and:

+* [Customize your learning](https://experienceleague.adobe.com/en/home/profile-settings): Help us customize your learning experience.
+Select your role, industry, and the products that interest you.
+* [Browse and discover](https://experienceleague.adobe.com/en/browse): Find popular content, new tutorials, documentation, upcoming events, and more!
+* [Get fresh perspectives](https://experienceleague.adobe.com/en/perspectives): We've gathered a variety of real-world use cases and best practices, written by your peers and Adobe product experts.
+* [Get certified](https://experienceleague.adobe.com/en/certification-home): The new Adobe Certification Portal makes honing your skills and getting certified a simple process.
+* [Engage with a community of peers](https://experienceleaguecommunities.adobe.com/): Join groups, meet our Experience League Community Advisors, and even learn how to become one.

-* **Stay notified:** To receive a monthly email notification about updates to this page, subscribe to the [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).
+To receive a quarterly email notification about updates to this page, subscribe to the [Adobe Priority Product Update](https://www.adobe.com/subscription/priority-product-update.html).

-* **Leave feedback:** Look for the **_Was this content helpful?_** pop-up at the bottom of each article or video.
-Your feedback is curated and delivered to content authors.

 ## March 2025

-Latest update: **March 12, 2025**
+Latest update: **March 13, 2025**

 Use these links to find application release notes, events, new tutorials, and the latest Knowledge Base support articles: